HefnySco/Mavlink3DMap/README.md

 - **Cameras (`js_camera.js`)**: Attachable cameras with independent rotations.

 Vehicles appear dynamically based on MAVLink HEARTBEAT messages.
 Positions update via LOCAL_POSITION_NED, attitudes via ATTITUDE.

+## Why this simulator

+- **See drone location in real time**: Visualize pose and movement on continuous or 3D maps to validate navigation and control algorithms.
+- **Stream camera for tracking**: The camera streaming pipeline helps develop and test tracking/vision algorithms by writing frames to a virtual video device.

 ## Configuration